This whole “let’s do The Avengers on Netflix” thing? It’s not working as well as it should, but the culprit isn’t what I expected.

 Showrunner Marco Ramirez and his screenwriters have successfully melded together these characters’ little worlds.
 Our heroes have a definite spark when they’re together.
 The stunt-casted villain did enough to hold our attention before going away.
 The narrative has dipped into some of the same team-up tropes as The Avengers, but not in a carbon copy kind of way where it all feels overly familiar.
 The pace has been suitably engaging, even if the last episode started to show signs of a lull.
 And they’ve done enough to establish that this experience is helping each of our heroes move on from the lingering drama from their most recent solo adventures.

 But, damn, this show is being let down by its directors.
 Part of the problem coming into The Defenders is that Daredevil, Jessica Jones and Luke Cage each have their own unique visual identities as shows (not so much Iron Fist, the most malleable of the bunch).
 S.J.
-Clarkson chose to use character-specific color filters and matchcutting to compensate for that in the first two episodes, and settled in on quick shots of subway trains and skyscrapers for scene transitions to give us the feel of traveling quickly from one part of New York to another.
+Clarkson chose to use character-specific color filters and match-cutting to compensate for that in the first two episodes and settled in on quick shots of subway trains and skyscrapers for scene transitions to give us the feel of traveling quickly from one part of New York to another.
 It wasn’t always successful, but that’s the visual identity she chose for The Defenders.

-The episodes since then, though, haven’t emphasized that nearly as much, instead leaning toward more traditional styles of shooting (some of kept up her scene transition device, some haven’t).
+The episodes since then, though, haven’t emphasized that nearly as much, instead leaning toward more traditional styles of shooting (some kept up with Clarkson’s scene transition device, some haven’t).
 Then Felix Enriquez Alcala (a longtime TV director with 12 episodes of ER and 18 episodes of Criminal Minds on his resume) brought it all back (and then some) in “Fish in the Jailhouse,” and just couldn’t help himself with a free roaming camera that repeatedly botched basic conversation scenes and some epic fight sequences which looked more like he was straining to hide the obvious stunt people doubling for our heroes and villains.

 It adds up to make The Defenders feel a tad inconsistent and lacking in visual direction, obstructing what should be some fairly epic confrontations.
 Madame Gao just threw down, ala Yoda in the Attack of the Clones, and it was so choppy you couldn’t follow any of it.
 Elektra and Iron Fist had a potential fight for the ages that instead indulged in endless slow-mo shots of her cape.
-Although, I have to admit, it is outright hilarious to see Danny mouthing off about discipline and loyalty only to then be suckered into a fight designed to piss him off, unleash his chi and open the portal to K’un-Lun for The Hand.
+Although I have to admit, it is outright hilarious to see Danny mouthing off about discipline and loyalty only to then be suckered into a fight designed to piss him off, unleash his chi and open the portal to K’un-Lun for The Hand.

 He’s…well, I’ve said it before in these reviews, but he’s just the worst.